PHILADELPHIA REFLECTIONS

 The British Attack Philadelphia

-Fighting in the Revolutionary War lasted eight years; for two full years (June 1776 to June 1778) Philadelphia was the objective of military attack.
-Only the Civil War killed a larger proportion of the population.
+Fighting in the Revolutionary War lasted eight years; for two years (June 1776 to June 1778) Philadelphia was the main military objective of the British.

 City of Rivers and Rivulets